 In period 1, buyer 1 is instructed to acquire information about his value.
 The seller then makes buyer 1 a take-it-or-leave offer at a price p_1^1 , which we will define below; if the offer is accepted, the mechanism stops.
-Otherwise, the mechanism continues to period 2.10
+Otherwise, the mechanism continues to period 2.11

 If the mechanism reaches period t = 2, ..., N - 1, then buyer t is instructed to acquire information.
 Once buyer t becomes informed, buyers 1 to t participate in a second-price auction with period- and buyer-specific reserve prices: the reserve price assigned to buyer i in period t is p_i^t .
 The mechanism stops if at least one buyer submits an eligible bid, i.e., bids a price above his reserve price.
 If only buyer i submits an eligible bid, he obtains the good and pays p_i^t .
-If several buyers submit eligible bids, then the highest bidder obtains the good and pays the maximum of his reserve price and the highest losing eligible bid.
-If no buyer submits an eligible bid, the mechanism continues to period t + 1.11
+If several buyers submit eligible bids, then the highest bidder obtains the good and pays the maximum of his reserve price and the highest losing eligible bid.12 If no buyer submits an eligible bid, the mechanism continues to period t + 1.
+If the mechanism reaches the final period N, then, after the last buyer, buyer N, becomes informed, the seller holds a second-price auction without reserve prices that includes all N buyers.

-10The take-it-or-leave-it offer in period 1 can be interpreted as a second-price auction with a single buyer and a reserve price p_1^1 .
+11The take-it-or-leave-it offer in period 1 can be interpreted as a second-price auction with a single buyer and a reserve price p_1^1 .

-11If two or more buyers submit the same high bid, the good is allocated to one of them with equal probability.
-Note that when the buyers' values are drawn from continous distributions that have no mass points, ties are zero probability events on the equilibrium path.
+12If two or more buyers submit the same high bid, the good is allocated to either one of them with equal probability.
+When the buyers' values are drawn from continuous distributions that have no mass points, ties are zero probability events on the equilibrium path.